Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 To legally own a katana in Victoria, you need either:

-- A Chief Commissioner's Prohibited Weapons Permit (CCP), or
+- A Chief Commissioner's Approval issued by Victoria Police, or

-Penalties: Up to 2 years imprisonment.
-Near licensed premises: up to 4 years.
+Penalties: unlawful possession — 240 penalty units or up to 2 years' imprisonment; in or near licensed premises — up to 4 years.
 Self-defence is not a lawful excuse.

 Queensland (QLD)

 Swords are legal to own in Queensland without registration or a licence.
-Under the Weapons Act 1990, katanas do not need to be registered.
+Queensland Police confirms swords do not need to be registered under the Weapons Act 1990.

-As of 1 July 2025, swords became prohibited weapons in South Australia under Phase 2 knife crime reforms.
+As of 1 July 2025, swords are prohibited weapons in South Australia under the state's knife crime reforms.

 Western Australia (WA)